theosotr/fsmove-eval/README.md

   because this Puppet script does not appear in Forge API.
   Therefore, we do not need to install it.
-* `-s` (Image option): This flag indicates that we must monitor the execution of Puppet script using `FSMove`.
+* `-s` (Image option): This flag indicates that we must monitor the execution of Puppet script using `FSMoVe`.
   Absence of this flag applies Puppet script without monitoring.

 After the aforementioned command exits,